5 Common Materials Used in Sculptures

 Urban landmarks

-Famous Cloud Gate sculpture in Ammerican public sqaure.
+This famous giant Cloud Gate sculpture is placed in America's large public square.
 It is made of modern stainless steel.

 1. Clay

 Clay plays a fundamental role in sculpture, particularly during the design and modeling phase.
-It allows artists to experiment with form and proportions before working in more permanent materials.
+Even when the final sculpture is bronze, marble, or resin, many artists first create the original form in clay.
+Many artists choose to experiment with form and proportions before working in more permanent materials.

 Characteristics: